Mohamed Hdidane

 Mohamed Hdidane (born 27 April 1986) is a Tunisian basketball player for Al Riyadi Club Beirut of the Lebanese Basketball League.

 Professional career

 Hdidane has played pro club basketball with Stade Nabeulien in the Tunisian Basketball League.
 Hdidane has played for the team since he was signed as a teenager.

 Tunisian national team

 Hdidane was a member of the senior men's Tunisian national basketball team that finished third at the 2009 FIBA Africa Championship, to qualify for the country's first FIBA World Championship.
 Hdidane averaged 8.8 points and 3.9 rebounds per game for the Tunisians during the tournament.
 He played for Tunisia at the 2012 Summer Olympics.
 He has also competed for the Tunisians in the 2007 FIBA Africa Championship and the 2004 FIBA Africa Under-20 Championship.

+On 11 September 2023 he returned to Club Africain for the second time.